Nornec/open-midinous/README.md

 ## License

-Copyright (C) 2019 James "Nornec" Ratliff
+Copyright (C) 2024 Jae "Nornec" Rin

 Midinous is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Please note that MIDINOUS and the MN logo are registered trademarks of Jae "Nornec" Rin.

 ## Join the Discord!